-- 5.5.1.
-The Healthy Streets London programme should also as framework for promoting sustainable transport measure that will contribute towards improved local air quality.
-To achieve the Healthy Schools London Bronze award, one of the criteria is that "the school promotes active travel to and from school", and provides a number of examples, including:
+5.5.1.
+The Healthy Schools London programme should also as framework for promoting sustainable transport measure that will contribute towards improved local air quality.
+To achieve the Healthy

+Schools London Bronze award, one of the criteria is that "the school promotes active travel to and from school", and provides a number of examples, including:

 - By implementing a school travel plan and running active travel initiatives such as:

 - walk/cycle to school days

 - walkers/cyclers breakfast clubs

 - cycling at break times

-- j pedestrian skills and cycle training
+- pedestrian skills and cycle training

 - active travel competitions

-accreditation programmes
+- accreditation programmes

 - 5.5.2.
 The schools must complete the following statements:

 - Active Travel is promoted by:

 - School travel plan: Date awarded/reviewed

 - Active travel initiatives including:

 - 5.5.3.
 Our recommended measures for the school include a number or initiatives that would also count towards these criteria, including a variety of proposals to promote improved environments for walking, scooting and cycling, and initiatives to promote behaviour change and raise awareness of benefits of active travel.